Dielectron production in central Pb$-$Pb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Inclusive dielectron production

 In the bottom and middle left panels of Fig.~\ref{fig:invariantmass}, the ratio of the data and the different hadronic cocktails are presented.
-At low \mee ($0.18 < \mee < 0.5$~\GeVmass), the ratios are systematically above one, although consistent with unity within $1.7 \sigma$ ($1.5 \sigma$) for the $N_{\rm coll}$-scaled ($R^{{\rm c,b\to e^{\pm}}}_{\rm AA}$-modified) HF cocktail.
+At low \mee ($0.18 < \mee < 0.5$~\GeVmass), the ratios are systematically above one, although consistent with unity within $1.3 \sigma$ ($1.1 \sigma$) for Cocktail1 (Cocktail2).
+Integrated in the \mee range $0.18 < \mee < 0.5$~\GeVmass they are found to be $R = 1.40 \pm 0.11 \ {\rm (stat.)} \pm 0.23 \ {\rm(syst.)} \pm 0.16 \ {\rm(cocktail)}$ for Cocktail1 and $R = 1.42 \pm 0.11 \ {\rm (stat.)} \pm 0.23 \ {\rm(syst.)} ^{+0.24}_{-0.29} \ {\rm(cocktail)}$ for Cocktail2, where the systematic uncertainty related to the cocktail is reported separately to those originating from the data.
 The hint for an excess does not depend significantly on the method used to estimate the heavy-flavor contribution.
 In both cocktails, the contribution from $\rho$ mesons is estimated neglecting any medium effect and amounts to about 18\% of the total yield of known hadronic sources at $m_{\rm \rho}$.
 However, a significant contribution of \ee pairs originating from $\rho$ mesons produced thermally in the medium is expected at low \mee.
 Due to its short lifetime compared to the one of the hot fireball and its strong coupling to the $\pi^{+}\pi^{-}$ channel, the $\rho$ meson is likely to be regenerated in the hot hadronic phase with a medium-modified spectral function broader than in vacuum.
-In the intermediate-mass range (IMR), i.e.~$1.2 < \mee < 2.6$~\GeVmass, the heavy-flavor modified cocktail can better describe the data, systematically below the expectations from the $N_{\rm coll}$-scaled HF cocktail.
+In the intermediate-mass range (IMR), i.e.~$1.2 < \mee < 2.6$~\GeVmass, Cocktail2 including medium effects in the estimation of the heavy-flavor background can better describe the data, systematically below the expectations from Cocktail1.
 Nevertheless, the former cocktail suffers from large uncertainties.